• Skip to primary navigation

 1. Write a sweet but short thank you note to the teacher as a parent.
 Let your teacher know how much you appreciate their dedication and the hard work they put into your child.

 2. Make a personalized card with art supplies from home.
 Show off your child’s creative side by having them create a one-of-a-kind card for their teacher.
+You can add one of our teacher appreciation quotes to really touch their heart.

 free teacher appreciation crafts